RasaHQ/NLU-training-data/README.md

 ## About this repository

-This repository is open for contributions and we very much appreciate your support in expanding the collection of training data available to the community!
+This repository is built by contributors and we very much appreciate your support in expanding the collection of training data available to the community!

 Each folder is a category of training data.
 Within each category there is an `NLU.md` file containing the training data sectioned by intent type and a `README.md` file, listing the intent types contained in `NLU.md`.